Retail Traffic Counter Devices

 Stereo people counters are typically the size of a rectangular pencil case with two camera lenses.
 Usually fixed to the ceiling directly above the area to be measured, although the cameras can be tilted to a limited degree and remain accurate.
 They also have the advantage over thermal devices where the flow through the count area can be more staccato and still the object targets are not lost.

 The devices collect entries and exits in real time, collating accurate insight into customer volumes that is adaptable to a wide range of environments.
 Stereo data is reliable using the same approach as our own eyes to understand depth in a field of view.
 This allows the device to exclude items by height, for example children or objects such as pushchairs.

-An advanced range of stereo tech allows not just entry and exit counting, but also accurate measurement of the number of customer’s and their dwell time within a defined zone, as well as the ability to path track through the entirety of a customer journey.
+An advanced range of stereo tech allows not just entry and exit counting, but also accurate measurement of the number of customer’s and customer dwell time within a defined zone, as well as the ability to path track through the entirety of a customer journey.
 Only some manufacturers can provide extensive linking of cameras, even in our own suggested Trusted manufacturers.

 Ipsos Retail Performance approved & partnered manufacturer: FLIR; Xovis

 3. Mono people counters

 Typically half the size of a stereo device driven by the use of a single lens, as well as being circular and fixed above the measuring area to the ceiling.
 As it’s not stereo it does not have a depth of view which means children cannot be removed, while the lack of triangulation affects all mono device accuracy.

 The range of accuracy at times for these devices can be as low as 50% and, despite laboratory claims, we have not seen accuracy much above 90%.
 In these higher cases the effort to achieve that is excessive.
 Prerequisites exist for such devices; traffic is relatively low; lighting is very consistent.
 The attraction of course with less hardware — one lens versus two — is that it’s cheap to install, however the costs will be hidden.